Meeting Hospital Medical Staff Challenges

 Peer review and Medical staff actions are often the first formal arena for incidents involving adverse patient outcomes or addressing disruptive physicians (and other practitioners or staff) in hospital settings.
 Effective legal guidance at this stage can help prevent disciplinary action and decrease or avoid future litigation.

-Veteran Bonne Bridges attorney Sara Hersh has been defending physicians, dentists, nurses, therapists and other health care professionals in malpractice cases, at hearings, arbitrations, jury trials and before licensing boards for the past 22 years.
-In her practice, Sara has focused on advising the medical staffs of numerous hospitals and clinics.
-She provides us with a glimpse into the current legal challenges that medical staffs face.
+Bonne, Bridges, Mueller, O’Keefe & Nichols has been defending physicians, dentists, nurses, therapists and other health care professionals in malpractice cases, at hearings, arbitrations, jury trials and before licensing boards for many years.
+In our practice, we have focused on advising the medical staffs of numerous hospitals and clinics.
+Here is a glimpse into the current legal challenges that medical staffs face.

 How do you work with medical staffs?